Sinnombre/Miller---Insight-Challenge/README.md

 sets, as well as the friends sets of their friends, second-order friends and so forth.
 Thus the total runtime of this code is incredibly slow, compared to other versions.
-Besides the quick response time, this version might also be more desireable if degrees of friendship was needed for other applications, e.g. marketing or advertising.
+Besides the quick response time, this version might also be more desireable if degrees of friendship were needed for other applications, e.g. marketing or advertising.